ashgoren/flgbtqc/index.md

 title: Home
 ---

 _Friends for Lesbian, Gay, Bisexual, Transgender, and Queer Concerns_ is a North American Quaker faith community that affirms that of God in all people.
-Gathering twice yearly for worship and play, we draw sustenance from each other and from the Spirit for our work and life in the world.
+Gathering periodically for worship and play, we draw sustenance from each other and from the Spirit for our work and life in the world.
 We are learning that radical inclusion and radical love bring further light to Quaker testimony and life. [[More]](/about)

 # Online Worship
 We are currently offering monthly online worship.
 For more information, email [{{layout.clerks.email}}](mailto:{{layout.clerks.email}}).